Capstone-Projects-2023-Fall/project-bereal-meets-slack/documentation/docs/system-architecture/design.md

 Use Case 5 Discription
 </summary>

-1. User receives a notification that the post was not approved and is asked to resubmit with feedback
+1. User receives a notification that the post was not approved and is asked to resubmit with feedback</p>
-2. User resubmits the image
+2. User resubmits the image</p>
-3. User receives a notification that the post was approved and it was posted
+3. User receives a notification that the post was approved and it was posted</p>

 </details>